Sabbyosachy/Gymwebsite/README.md

 •	Login and Google authentication are implemented.

-•	This project Use To Make React, React Router, React Bootstrap, React Rating.
+•	This project Use To Make React, React Router, Tailwind, React Rating.

 •	Gym-related website users can order for any kind of service and that goes to another page where the details are shown.